tidev/ti.admob/android/documentation/index.md

 Checks whether the user has opted out from ad tracking in the device's settings.
 Since this works in a background thread in native Android a callback is called when the value is fetched.
-The callback parameter is a key/value pair with key `sLimitAdTrackingEnabled` and a boolean value for the user's setting.
+The callback parameter is a key/value pair with key `isLimitAdTrackingEnabled` and a boolean value for the user's setting.

 #### Example: